 Creating a link to play a sound file in HTML

-Inserting the sound file in a A HREF tag allows the browser to open and play the midi file if the viewer of your web page has properly configured their Internet browser.
+Inserting the sound file in an A HREF tag allows the browser to open and play the audio file if the viewer of your web page has properly configured their Internet browser.
 You can also use the embed tag or the newer audio tag to insert a sound file into a web page.